 Therefore, NICHS must tackle these issues with young people to aid the prevention of chest, heart and stroke illnesses in the future.
 The schools programme targets primary and secondary school aged children to try and modify their behaviour before long term damage can occur.

 Our ‘Choose Healthy Stuff’ Programme for schools builds on three years’ experience visiting over 160 primary schools across Northern Ireland.
-It promotes the health of the pupils through interactive workshops.

 Level 1 – Choose Healthy Stuff Talks